dart-lang/site-www/src/language/functions.md

 assert(foo() == null);
 ```

-A function can return multiple values by aggregating them in a [record][].
+To return multiple values in a function, aggregate the values in a [record][].

 ```dart
 (String, int) foo() {